jpmontano/nishanimate/README.md

 Aanii/Hello :)

-NishAnimate converts Nishnaabemwin text into animatable mark-up for use in the mp4-video-exporting Blender/Python side of our project.
+NishAnimate converts Nishnaabemwin text into animatable mark-up for use in the video-exporting Blender/Python side of our project.

 NishAnimate is only one part of a larger, more general natural-language-agnostic form of the app, https://github.com/jpmontano/nlpanimate